Practical Conservation Volunteers plant trees in a nursery on site in April 2014

 - Wildwatch Group: Join the wildwatchers observing wildlife and carrying out surveys, along with aiding in public education and project development.
 The group meets every Wednesday, 10:00am-12:30pm.

-- Student Action Volunteering: These sessions are designed for university students who would like to learn about wildlife surveying and gain practical conservation experience.
+- Student Action Volunteering: These sessions are designed for university students who would like to help with wildlife surveying and gain practical conservation experience.
 Activities take place Wednesdays during term time, 2:30pm-4:30pm.

-- Greening up Heworth Holme: Help restore the wetland meadow at Heworth Holme Friday afternoons 10:00am-12:00pm (Bad Bargain/Tang Hall Lane entrance).
+- Greening up Heworth Holme: Help restore the wetland meadow at Heworth Holme every Friday, 10:00am-1:00pm (Bad Bargain/Tang Hall Lane entrance).
 We will be cutting the grass using scythes, sowing wildflowers and installing a path in order to improve the area for it’s biodiversity and those who use the site.

-- Events and Outreach Volunteering: Help organise, publicise and co-ordinate St Nicks events, on and off site though delivering leaflets, helping with events on the day, marketing and fundraising.
-Assist in raising the profile of St Nicks at external events.
+- Events and Outreach Volunteering: Help organise, publicise and co-ordinate St Nicks events, on and off site though delivering leaflets, helping with events on the day, marketing and fundraising or assist in raising the profile of St Nicks at external events.
 View our Events page to see what St Nicks have planned for the coming weeks and please get in touch if you would like to get involved.

 - Park Ranger Interns: Assist in looking after the nature reserve and supervise the Practical Conservation volunteers.
 The internship runs for 6 months and it is a great opportunity to gain skills needed for work in this sector.
 Recruitment for this role takes place twice a year, usually in Spring and again in Autumn.
 If you are interested in becoming a ranger, please view our Vacancies page to see if we are recruiting and to find out more information about the role.

-So, with whatever time or experience you have, why not get in touch with our Volunteer Co-ordinator to find out more?
+So, with whatever time or experience you have, why not get in touch with our Volunteer Co-ordinator, Maria Gill, to find out more?